Kathleen Scott: Marriage to Robert Falcon Scott

 In London, Scott took a flat in Cheyne Walk and made a series of portrait busts, mostly of young men.
 She became acquainted with George Bernard Shaw, Max Beerbohm and J. M. Barrie, whose former home she later bought.
 At one point she became seriously ill with an abdominal cyst and was thought unlikely to live.
 Scott recovered and subsequently assisted her upstairs neighbour, a district maternity nurse, on house calls to deliver babies.

 In October 1907 she met Captain Robert Falcon Scott at a tea party having briefly seen him at a lunch hosted by Mabel Beardsley several months earlier.
 The two spent ten days together before he left London on Naval duties but within a month they had decided to marry.
 Their wedding was on 2 September 1908, in the Chapel Royal at Hampton Court Palace with Rodin among the 150 guests.
 The couple took a house on Buckingham Palace Road in London and in September 1909 their son Peter Scott, who became famous in painting and conservation, was born.

-In July 1910, she accompanied her husband to New Zealand to see him off on his journey to the South Pole and in October that year they spent a fortnight together at Lyttleton, on the South Island, before Captain Scott and his crew departed on 29 November.
+In July 1910, she accompanied her husband to New Zealand to see him off on his journey to the South Pole and in October that year they spent a fortnight together at Lyttelton, on the South Island, before Captain Scott and his crew departed on 29 November.
 Kathleen Scott returned to England and, after extended stop-overs in Australia and Egypt, arrived at Dover in February 1911.
 It has been suggested that, in her husband's absence, she had a brief affair with the Norwegian explorer Fridtjof Nansen.
 This has been denied by others.